duc1701/SwiftScrollView/README.md

 SwiftScrollView
 ===============

-Swift implementation of UIScrollView-like view based upon Ole Begemann's [example](https://github.com/ole/CustomScrollView)
+Swift implementation of UIScrollView-like view based upon Ole Begemann's [example](https://github.com/ole/CustomScrollView).

 # Background
 I needed some custom behavior from UIScrollView and came across an outstanding blog post: [Understanding UIScrollView](http://oleb.net/blog/2014/04/understanding-uiscrollview/).
-This came as I was learning Swift and iOS development in general, so I figured translating the example to Swift would be a good exercise.
+This happened as I was learning Swift and iOS development in general, so I figured translating the example to Swift would be a good exercise.